 - sores at the corners of the mouth

 People at highest risk of riboflavin deficiency include:

 The body converts niacin into a coenzyme called nicotinamide adenine dinucleotide (NAD).
 NAD is a necessary part of more than 400 different enzyme reactions in the body, the highest of all vitamin-derived coenzymes.
-These enzymes help with:
+These enzymes

 - changing the energy in carbohydrates, fats, and proteins into a form the body can use

 - metabolic processes in the body’s cells